ALL Metrics

 Discussion

-The COVID-19 pandemic has impacted physical health, mental health, social life, and the economy.
-Patients with chronic diseases will experience many impacts, especially health problems during the COVID-19 pandemic caused by delays or difficulties in scheduling health services (Singh et al., 2021).
-WHO (2020) revealed that more than half of the countries affected by COVID-19 reported many disruptions to care services for patients with the disease.
-Chronic, especially those requiring routine or long-term treatment.
-It was found in this research that the COVID-19 pandemic had a physical impact on kidney failure patients undergoing hemodialysis due to delays and schedule changes in hemodialysis.
-The COVID-19 pandemic not only causes many physical health impacts, but it also has many mental health impacts (Pfefferbaum & North, 2020).
+The COVID-19 pandemic has had significant impacts on physical health, mental health, social life, and the economy.
+Patients with chronic diseases, in particular, have experienced substantial health challenges due to delays or difficulties in accessing healthcare services during the pandemic (Singh et al., 2021).
+The World Health Organization (WHO, 2020) reported that more than half of the countries affected by COVID-19 experienced disruptions in care services for patients with chronic conditions.
+An especially ironic situation arose for hemodialysis patients, who require routine or long-term treatment.
+This study found that the COVID-19 pandemic negatively impacted the physical health of kidney failure patients undergoing hemodialysis, primarily due to delays and changes in their treatment schedules.
+In addition to the physical health impacts, the pandemic has also had significant mental health consequences (Pfefferbaum & North, 2020).

 The COVID-19 pandemic increases the cost burden on hemodialysis patients, mainly by supplying funds for purchasing personal protective equipment.
 Apart from that, swabs and other examinations are mandatory.
 The pandemic caused an increase in the frequency of hospital visits, this has increased the amount of personal protective equipment that must be prepared and increased costs for transportation.
 Research conducted by Lee et al. (2020) also shows that 90% of patients in hemodialysis are concerned about the economic impact and difficulties of finances during the COVID-19 pandemic.
 Adjusting swab examination schedules and other examinations with hemodialysis schedules may be a dialysis unit consideration.
 Reducing the frequency of going to the hospital can reduce transportation costs.
 Hemodialysis patients can simultaneously reduce the risk of exposure to COVID-19 both during travel and in the hospital.
+Beyond the costs of personal protective equipment and swab tests, participants also faced broader economic challenges, including reduced income, loss of employment benefits, and increased difficulty in maintaining appropriate dietary requirements during the pandemic.

-Participants in this research also developed various coping strategies to deal with the various stressors experienced in the COVID-19 pandemic.
-Most participants used spiritual strengthening, thinking positively, and trying to accept and get used to it as adaptive coping mechanisms during the pandemic.
-Several previous studies also show that there are efforts to implement adaptive coping strategies in facing the COVID-19 pandemic.
-It is like relying on increased social support (Cao et al., 2020) and adopting preventive measures to offset or minimize health risks and finances brought about by COVID-19 (Wang et al., 2020a).
 Maladaptive coping refers to coping strategies associated with poor mental health outcomes and symptoms of higher levels of psychopathology, such as avoidance and emotional suppression (Compas et al., 2020).
 In this research, several participants also developed maladaptive coping during the pandemic, include taking excessive preventive actions and withdrawing hemodialysis to face various stressors during the pandemic.
 Several previous studies identified factors of demographics as a potential risk of implementing maladaptive coping strategies in dealing with the COVID-19 pandemic, such as age, gender, race, socioeconomic status, and the burden of being parents (Atchison et al., 2021; Clay & Parker, 2020).
 However, this study did not find a relationship between demographic data and participants’ maladaptive coping strategies.
 Therefore, differences in the participants’ personalities can be a factor in using coping strategies in this research.
-This is relate to the research conducted by Bacon & Corr (2020) and Carvalho et al. (2020) state that personality functions influence adaptive and coping strategies related to health problems during the COVID-19 pandemic.
+This is relate to the research conducted by Bacon & Corr (2020) and Carvalho et al. (2020) state that individual personality functions influence their adaptive and coping strategies related to health problems during the COVID-19 pandemic.

 Conclusion

 Results of research on end-stage renal disease patients undergoing hemodialysis in the era of the COVID-19 pandemic illustrate three main themes, consist of (1) the emergence of various responses to the beginning of the pandemic both through emotional and behavioral responses, (2) the emergence of various impacts during a pandemic such as physical, psychological, social and economic impacts and (3) the existence of coping strategies that were built during the pandemic, namely adaptive and maladaptive coping.
-These findings showed that end-stage renal disease patients underwent hemodialysis in the COVID-19 pandemic era requires support from healthcare providers in hemodialysis units to overcome various problems and impacts resulting from the COVID-19 pandemic.

 Limitations

 Due to the COVID-19 pandemic, interviews were limited to face-to-face sessions with 4 participants and phone interviews with 11 participants, based on their comfort levels.
 Health protocols during face-to-face interviews sometimes led to unclear responses, requiring follow-up questions, which may have affected the depth of the data.
 Additionally, the reliance on phone interviews limited the observation of non-verbal cues, potentially impacting the richness of the insights.
 The study’s findings are also based on a specific sample from two hospitals in Indonesia, which may limit their generalizability to other populations and contexts.
+During the period when this study was conducted, compared with the current context, the COVID-19 pandemic as the issue of this research, has changed significantly.
+Because it’s no longer as severe as it was.
+However, the findings from this research provide valuable new insights into the needs of hemodialysis patients when dealing with challenging condition.

 Implications of this study